'Spider-Man' saves the day, theater chain AMC beats revenue estimates | Entertainment

 'Spider-Man' saves the day, theater chain AMC beats revenue estimates

-Theater chain AMC Entertainment Holdings Inc beat estimates for fourth-quarter revenue on Tuesday as box-office hits such as "Spider-Man: No Way Home" brought people back to the movies.
-Long-awaited releases including the James Bond film "No Time To Die" and Marvel's "Venom: Let There Be Carnage" also helped AMC recover from pandemic restrictions that had brought movie-going to a standstill.
+Currently, AMC is charging patrons higher for "The Batman" movie than other films at its U.S. locations, something it has been doing for years in Europe.
+"In 2022, 2023 and beyond, we also expect to transform our company into becoming something much greater than solely a movie theater operator," Aron added.

-Theater chain AMC Entertainment Holdings Inc beat estimates for fourth-quarter revenue on Tuesday as box-office hits such as "Spider-Man: No Way Home" brought people back to the movies.
+AMC Entertainment Holdings Inc beat estimates for fourth-quarter revenue on Tuesday as box-office hits such as "Spider-Man: No Way Home" brought people back to the movies.
+Long-awaited releases including the James Bond film "No Time To Die" and Marvel's "Venom: Let There Be Carnage" also helped the theater chain recover from pandemic restrictions that had brought movie-going to a standstill.

-Long-awaited releases including the James Bond film "No Time To Die" and Marvel's "Venom: Let There Be Carnage" also helped AMC recover from pandemic restrictions that had brought movie-going to a standstill.
-Worries over the Omicron variant have pushed producers to postpone movie releases, making the future of the theater chain uncertain this year.
-While "No Way Home" is still playing in cinemas, operators have few other big titles on their schedule until spring and summer.
+Pressures from inflation, labor shortages, supply chain disruptions as well as the crisis in Europe after Russia invaded Ukraine could pose challenges for the company, Chief Executive Officer Adam Aron said on a post-earnings call.
+Earlier this year, worries over the Omicron variant pushed producers to postpone movie releases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)